 Facilitation & Chaplain Team

-Rev. Edward M. Cardoza, MA.Min. is the co-founder of Still Harbor.
+Rev. Edward M. Cardoza, MA.Min. is the co-founder and Chair of the Board of Still Harbor.
 Ed serves as a facilitator, chaplain, and spiritual director at Still Harbor.
 Ed received a Master’s in Arts in Ministry from Saint John’s Seminary School of Theology in 2003.
 He completed a practicum in spiritual direction at the Center for Religious Development through the Weston Jesuit School of Theology in Cambridge, Massachusetts.
 In addition to serving with Still Harbor, Ed is also ordained in the Episcopal tradition and is priest-in-charge at St. Mark’s Episcopal Church in Foxboro, Massachusetts.
 Ed serves on the board of directors for the global health non-profit Partners In Health, where he was the Vice President for Development for 6 years.
 He also serves on the board of Episcopal City Mission.

 Suzanne Ehly serves as a chaplain/spiritual director for Still Harbor.
 In addition, she is a professional musician, an equity and justice consultant with VISIONS, Inc., an experienced educator, workshop and retreat leader, and former Artist-in-Residence and Faculty in Voice, Body, Culture and Leadership at Episcopal Divinity School, Cambridge, MA and faculty at UMASS/Boston.
 As a white, Protestant, queer, US woman, she considers it both her keen delight and citizen responsibility to engage in the ongoing transformation of herself and of individuals and organizations with which she work.
 She brings curiosity, compassion, and patience to her expertise in understanding and transforming/healing the intersected and hybrid ways that racism and other oppressions live in the bodies and imaginations of people from both traditionally “included” and “excluded” groups.